-On your arrival in Kalispell, check out the Kalispell Chamber of Commerce Visitor Center at 15 Depot Park for more information about the region around Kalispell.
+Visit the Kalispell Chamber of Commerce Visitor Center at 15 Depot Park.
+They provide lots of information about the region around Kalispell.

 Whitefish (pop.
 7,279) is the Aspen of the North.
-Located a few miles from the west entrance to Glacier National Park, Whitefish Mountain Resort offers some of the finest skiing in North America.
+Whitefish Mountain Resort is a skier’s paradise, located a few miles from the west entrance to Glacier National Park.
 In season, water craft rentals, such as canoes, boats, and pontoons, are available for an outing on beautiful Whitefish Lake.
-For a luxury experience, book at the Lodge at Whitefish Lake.
+If you seek an upscale experience, stay at the Lodge at Whitefish Lake.
 Whitefish is a year-round playground.

 The Whitefish Arts Festival is a premier event in northwest Montana.
 Many art forms are represented including, paintings, sculpture, pottery, jewelry, and more.
-There is always a variety of Montana style art available.
 Artists from across the country come to Whitefish to showcase their high-quality arts and crafts.
+Some Montana artists also sell their art work at the festival.
 In 2020, this event runs July 3-5.

 In early fall, Whitefish folks and everyone else who likes a grand party, get revved up for The Great Northwest Oktoberfest.
 Music, food, dancing, events, and more, so much fun for the entire family.

-Oktoberfest is a great place to make new friends, too.
-If you see someone’s granny or another pretty one of interest, just walk over and introduce yourself.
+Oktoberfest is a great place to meet and make new friends.
+If you see someone of interest, just walk over and introduce yourself.
 After you get comfortable with one another, ask if it’s okay to show off your German language skill.
 Then say, “Ich liebe dich” (ech lee-beh dech).
 Of course, as you speak, have a big smile on your face, so as not to leave a serious impression.
-A soft approach with a twist of lightheartedness is always best as a first step.

 In 2020, Great Northwest Oktoberfest in Whitefish runs September 24-26 and again Sept.
 30-Oct.
 3.

 Craft breweries are numerous in Montana.
-When in Whitefish go to Great Northern Brewery.
-Food served too.
+In Whitefish go to the Great Northern Brewery.
+Food served here too.
 This place is very nice and you can take in a great view of the ski slopes while you dine.

 An old man, living in Dixie, recently said “in Whitefish, Montana half the town is bars, the other half western stores.”
 And “the bars have good food and splendid hospitality.”

 The Tupelo Grille in Whitefish serves seafood, steak, pasta, and more, plus offers a great list of wines and spirits.
-Extra good, order elk meat loaf with roasted garlic whipped potatoes, huckleberry demi-glace, and crispy onion rings. $26
+On the menu, elk meat loaf with roasted garlic whipped potatoes, huckleberry demi-glace, and crispy onion rings. $26

 Buffalo Cafe (Est. 1979) serves breakfast, lunch, and dinner.
 Breakfast until 2:00 pm.
-Bowl of oatmeal with milk and brown sugar, only $5.
-Craft beers and wine are on the menu too.
+A bowl of oatmeal with milk and brown sugar, only $5.
+Craft beers and wine are on the menu too..

 Columbia Falls (pop.
-5,241) is a gateway city to Glacier National Park and is located about 17 miles west of Glacier’s west entrance on U.S. Highway 2.
-The Columbia Falls Chamber of Commerce offers a nice online map of the area.
+5,241) is a gateway city to Glacier National Park, located 17 miles west of Glacier’s west entrance on U.S. Highway 2.
+The Columbia Falls Chamber of Commerce has published an online map of the area.

-Columbia Falls is a year-round hot spot for outdoor recreation.
-Meadow Lake Resort offers lodging and a championship 18 hole golf course.
+Columbia Falls is a year-round playground for outdoor recreation.
+Meadow Lake Resort has lodging and a championship 18 hole golf course.
 Big Sky Waterslide Park and numerous groomed snowmobile trails are fun for all.
-Flathead River (with North fork, Middle Fork and South Fork, designated as “Wild & Scenic Rivers”) flows near Columbia Falls as it meanders south to Flathead Lake.
+The Flathead River and its tributaries, North fork, Middle Fork, and South Fork, flow near Columbia Falls before reaching Flathead Lake.

-If time allows while you are visiting Columbia Falls and Glacier National Park, experience excitement at Glacier Highline.
-Lots of family fun here: Glacier Highline offers a zipline, climbing wall, inflatable water course, plus an aerial adventure course.
+More adventurous folks go to Glacier Highline.
+Glacier Highline has a zipline, climbing wall, inflatable water course, plus an aerial adventure course.
 Glacier Highline is on U.S. Highway 2, east of Columbia Falls on the way to West Glacier.

-For special lodging, try the historic Belton Chalet (888-235-8665) in West Glacier, Montana.
+Special lodging is found at the historic Belton Chalet (888-235-8665) in West Glacier.
 Belton Chalet features a neat taproom, with excellent food.
-Belton Chalet’s Grill Dining Room offers many choice entrees.
-It’s worth driving miles to savor Grilled Salmon paired with Flathead cherry BBQ sauce, served by the friendly and professional staff at the Belton Chalet.
+Belton Chalet’s Grill Dining Room serves many choice entrees.
+Grilled Salmon paired with Flathead cherry BBQ sauce, served by friendly staff, is so yummy.